The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Methods

 Making structural measurements for age-separated stellar components of low-mass halos requires simulations of sufficiently high resolution.
-Even at the mass resolution of the FIRE simulations studied in this work, we use cumulative \fcr{(i.e. the shape of the stars within a given radius)}, rather than differential \fcr{(the shape of the stars at a given radius)}, intrinsic shape measurements in order to overcome instability due to low stellar densities in the outskirts of the dwarfs, though we note that the total density remains well-resolved.
+Even at the mass resolution of the FIRE\rrrthree{-2} simulations studied in this work, we use cumulative \fcr{(i.e. the shape of the stars within a given radius)}, rather than differential \fcr{(the shape of the stars at a given radius)}, intrinsic shape measurements in order to overcome instability due to low stellar densities in the outskirts of the dwarfs, \rrrthree{though we note that the radial density profile remains stable}.
 This is a qualitatively different approach than what is used in integrated light measurements of intrinsic shape, where the galaxy intrinsic shape distribution is inferred at fixed radius \citep{padilla2008, vanderwel2014, kadofong2020}. \fcr{The need for a cumulative measure of the intrinsic shape will also lead us to measure intrinsic shapes as a function of stellar age instead of galactocentric radius, comparing in particular the young (ages $<2$ Gyr) and old (ages $>12$ Gyr) stellar populations (see \autoref{s:results:intrinsicshapes}).
 Based on observations of nearby dwarfs, this age separation is expected to correlate with the observational differential shapes \citep[see, e.g.][]{zaritsky2000,aparicio2000,aparicio2000a,hidalgo2003, demers2006,bernard2007,stinson2009,strader2012,nidever2019a,nidever2019,pucha2019}.
-However, we note that the age-separated populations that we use in this work are not the exact equivalent to the radially-separated stellar populations of \cite{kadofong2020}.} The simulated and observed measurements also differ in that the observed measurements \fcr{of the galaxy projected shapes are used to infer the intrinsic shape distribution of the galaxy population} (whereas the simulated values are direct intrinsic shape measurements of individual galaxies), and that the simulated measurements are mass-weighted in bins of stellar age (whereas the observed measurements are light-weighted at fixed radii). {} Thus, \fcr{the emphasis of this work will be on the change in galaxy structure within the simulations and observations as a function of galaxy properties, rather than a direct quantitative comparison between the observed and simulated measurements. }
+However, we note that the age-separated populations that we use in this work are not the exact equivalent to the radially-separated stellar populations of \cite{kadofong2020}.} The simulated and observed measurements also differ in that the observed measurements \fcr{of the galaxy projected shapes are used to infer the intrinsic shape distribution of the galaxy population} (whereas the simulated values are direct intrinsic shape measurements of individual galaxies), and that the simulated measurements are mass-weighted in bins of stellar age (whereas the observed measurements are light-weighted at fixed radii). {} Thus, \fcr{the emphasis of this work will be on the change in galaxy structure within the simulations and observations as a function of galaxy properties, rather than a direct quantitative comparison between the observed and simulated measurements. } \rrrtwo{However, in \autoref{s:appendix:inference}, we also demonstrate that these cumulative measurements well-trace mock measurements made using the observational inference machinery of \cite{kadofong2020}.}

 As mentioned above, unlike in observations, in simulations we are able to directly measure the intrinsic shape of the galaxies in our sample.
 To do so, we compute the reduced moment of inertia tensor $\mathbf{I}$ from the set of star particles at distances less than $R_{\max}=50$ kpc for the simulated galaxies with $\rm M_{\rm halo} \sim 10^{11} M_\odot$ and $R_{\max}=70$ kpc for the galaxy with $\rm M_{\rm halo} \sim 10^{12} M_\odot$.
 The reduced moment of inertia tensor $\mathbf{I}$ is given by